 Head coaches are responsible for providing the USA Clay Target League and the MCAC a list of non-participant adults and other support staff prior to the beginning of the season.
 Individuals on this list will be updated by member schools.
-Team staff members can be added in the Team Management System.
+Team staff members can be added in the Team Management System through ClayTargetGo.com.